JohhoA/skiddednuker/README.md

+add me on discord for suggestions/help/idc : !¿ Weeb ¿!#8607

 !!!
 MAKE SURE SERVER MEMBERS INTENT IS ENABLED IF NOT THE BOT WILL NOT WORK

 HOW TO ENABLE SERVER MEMBERS INTENT: